Algerian cuisine: Algerian bread

 French bread tends to be given more value in terms of taste and quality in that it was commonly associated to being more suitable to higher standards.
 However, the white inner parts of a baguette are thought to be unhealthy and will regularly be thrown away, and the bread is frequently associated with constipation.

 Algerian breads, on the other hand, are considered more nutritive, rich and tasteful and seldom go to waste.
 Because French breads harden over night or become chewy when put away in plastic bags, it is hard to find usage for them, so they are thrown away with more frequency than Algerian breads that can be reheated or reutilized as edible food utensils or even bird feed.

 In the context of rituals, only Algerian bread is thought suitable.
 Breads offered to guests should be homemade, as it signifies the essence, intimacy, and qualities of the family.
 In daily practices, it is also a sign of wealth and affluence if one has extra bread at the table, and making bread at home can be considered a sign of familial economic independence.

-Commonly eaten breads in Algeria consist of Kesra, Matlouh, Mtabga and Mouna.